-Countries have their own tax laws and if you are resident in one jurisdiction and have income from another, you may be obliged to pay tax on the same income in both locations.
+Every country has its own tax laws, and if you are resident in one jurisdiction and have income from another, you may be obliged to pay tax on the same income in both locations.

-This is known as ‘double taxation’.
-In this series of blogs, we will explore the concept of Double Taxation Agreements and how these can be utilised to avoid being taxed twice.
+The above is known as ‘double taxation’.
+In this article, we will explore this concept, what we mean by double taxation agreements and how these can be utilised to avoid being taxed twice.

-A DTA is an agreement between two countries (known in DTA terminology as ‘contracting states’) drawn up in such a way as to avoid the same income, gain or asset being taxed twice.
-Most states’ DTAs are based on an Organisation for Economic Co-operation and Development (‘OECD’) model treaty.
+A Double Taxation Agreement (DTA) is an agreement between two countries (known in DTA terminology as ‘contracting states’) drawn up in such a way as to avoid the same income, gain or asset being taxed twice.
+Most states’ DTAs are based on the Organisation for Economic Co-operation and Development (‘OECD’) model treaty.
 As a result, most DTAs have similar structures and there are generally many similarities between most DTAs.

 The structure of a typical DTA includes the following ‘articles’: